 With moderate RA, the goal is to control pain and inflammation while improving mobility.
 The medications for moderate RA are the same as for mild RA.

-If you were previously diagnosed with mild RA, your doctor may add to your treatment plan.
+If you were previously diagnosed with mild RA, your doctor may add it to your treatment plan.
 For example, if you were previously taking a DMARD, they may also recommend an injected biologic medication.

 If you’re initially diagnosed with moderate RA, your doctor will prescribe one or more of the following: